nathipg/typescript-udemy/README.md

 Any -> * (Any kind of value, no specific type assignment.
 Avoid)

+unknown -> Allow assign any value to a variable of this type, but is not allow to assign unknown to a variable with defined type without make sure it's the right type

 ## Union Types

 Combine types using | (pipe).
 Example -> value: number | string